andreisacal/DE-2024-project-twitter-scraping/README.md

 🛠️ Technical Details:

 Airflow, with its intuitive interface and robust scheduling capabilities, plays a central role in this project.
 By running the code developed in Python through Airflow, I automated the extraction process.
 The extracted data is then seamlessly stored in an AWS S3 folder, ready for further analysis or utilisation in downstream processes.

-📈 Next Steps:

-While this project represents a solid foundation, it's only the beginning.
-In the coming weeks, I'll be exploring more intricate pipelines, diving deeper into data manipulation, and leveraging the full potential of tools like Airflow and AWS.

 🙏 Thank You: